zjunlp/ModelKinship/README.md

 </a>
 </div>

-We introduce [Model Kinship](https://arxiv.org/pdf/2410.12613), the degree of similarity or relatedness between LLMs for merging LLMs, analogous to biological evolution.
-Currently, we support **Model Kinship** with 3 Similarity Metrics, other metrics will be supported in the future.
+We introduce [Model Kinship](https://arxiv.org/pdf/2410.12613), the metric for degree of similarity or relatedness between LLMs for continual model merging, analogous to biological evolution.

+Currently, we support **Model Kinship** with 3 Similarity Metrics, others will be supported in the future.

 ---